-Problem Procedure Output to screen is garbled Please refer to your software's documentation to ensure that it is not remapping the keyboard in any way (remapping involves changing or reassigning the function of each key).
+Problem Procedure Some letter keys produce numbers Check that the numeric keypad overlay is not activated - press the FN + F11 hot key and try typing again.
+Output to screen is garbled Please refer to your software's documentation to ensure that it is not remapping the keyboard in any way (remapping involves changing or reassigning the function of each key).
 If you are still unable to use the keyboard, you should contact TOSHIBA Support.